- Home

 - Opportunities for High School & College Students

-- Youth Opportunity Board Summer Internship Program
+- Youth Opportunity Board (YOB) Summer Internship Program

-Youth Opportunity Board Summer Internship Program
+Youth Opportunity Board (YOB) Summer Internship Program

-All currently enrolled high school students who are 16 years of age or older (as of May 31, 2023) and are residents of North Miami, are able to apply but will also have to verify household income and assets for eligibility.
-Applicants should plan on working from June 20, 2023 through July 28, 2023.
+All currently enrolled high school students who are 15 years of age or older (as of June 23, 2025) and are residents of North Miami, are able to apply but will also have to verify household income and assets for eligibility.
+Applicants should plan on working from June 23, 2025, through August 1, 2025.
 Interns will be paid 20 hours a week and have an opportunity to volunteer additional hours.

-Effective April 15, 2022 – Established by Federal Guidelines – Subject to Change.
+Established by Federal Guidelines – Subject to Change.

 Copies of the following documents are required to be submitted with your application: (These documents will not be returned to you.)